 Completion of a recruitment examination and selection process can take 60 to 120 days.
 Candidates found eligible, but not immediately selected, may be contacted for subsequent placement during the eligibility period.
 Reapplication will be required if not selected within the active eligibility period.

 The Sheriff's Office does not require employees to reside within Frederick County or within a required distance of the county as a condition of employment.
-Sworn employees will be provided a take home vehicle only if their permanent residence is within Frederick County.
-Otherwise, their county-assigned vehicle will be parked at the Sheriff's Office headquarters during off-duty hours.
+Sworn employees hired after July 1, 2008 will be provided a county assigned vehicle and be permitted to park the vehicle at their residence in Frederick County or at an approved off site location within Frederick County only.

 13. Advancement Opportunities